ankitmodi/ankitmodi.github.io/_posts/2021-1-9-intro-to-web-scraping-using-python-on-goodreads.md

 These paragraphs are created for each book in the *book_list*.
 <br><br>

 That's it.
 Your markdown file is created.
 The file is ready to be copied and pasted in your Jekyll blog (typically inside the *_posts* folder).
+See [this blog](https://ankitmodi.github.io/my-year-in-books-2020/) for the final output.
 You're set to share your books and reviews with your friends now!

 Keep reading & keep sharing!